-default setting.
+- auto default setting.
 Automatically expire versions according to expire rules.
-Please refer to :doc:'../configuration/files/file_versioning' for more information.

-'D, auto'

-keep versions at least for D days, apply expire rules to all versions that are older than D days delete all versions that are older than D days automatically, delete other versions according to expire rules keep versions for at least D1 days and delete when exceeds D2 days 'disabled'
+Please refer to :doc:'../configuration/files/file_versioning' for more information. - D, auto keep versions at least for D days, apply expire rules to all versions that are older than D days - auto, D delete all versions that are older than D days automatically, delete other versions according to expire rules ownCloud Verifications ownCloud performs several verification checks.
+There are two options, true and false.